 - Find out about reducing your tax liability with research and development tax credits from HM Revenue & Customs.

-- Find out about the reduced 10% rate of corporation tax for profits from patented inventions that qualify for the Patent Box.
+- Read about the reduced 10% rate of corporation tax for profits from patented inventions that qualify for the Patent Box.

 "Almost as a side effect, a culture of innovation helps to motivate and retain employees." - Dave Collerton, Business Logistix